igrishaev/blog/_posts/2017-09-01-datomic-query.md

 use ORMs.
 But still, we need to build complicated queries.
 The community offers a handful of libraries ([YeSQL][yesql], [HoneySQL][honeysql], [Korma][korma]) where a query is being constructed within data structures: vectors, maps.
-I've been always agents that approach.
+I've been always against that approach.
 Before getting more experienced with Clojure, I felt uncomfortable constructing nested vectors like this one:

 ~~~